Code-Institute-Submissions/BeenThere-GoogleMapsApi/README.md

 can remember which hotel they have already reviewed and can match the letters to the hotel that they can see in the transparent list.
 If the user clicks on the individual markers for the hotels it will bring up information about the hotel so that the user can book the hotel and also visit the hotel's own website.
 If they choose not to look at the list and just click on the hotels on the actual map I have built in an event-listener that allows them to hide this semi-tranparent list by pressing the 'hide the search table' button below.

 4) <b>SkyScanner flight booking widget</b><br><br>
+After the user requests to book their trip they are brought to a 'post booking' that educates the user that it will take around 48 hours for them to receive their curated trip, underneath that education the user is 'called to action' to book their flight using the skyscanner widget that is built into that page.
+It allows the user to choose if they want to book a return, one-way or multi-city ticket, where the flight is going to and coming from, it allows the user to choose the day they want to depart and the day they want to return, how many adults and children are going and then what class of flight ticket they want to book.
+They then press the 'search flights' button which brings them to the skyscanner page with the live flight information.
+The link has a unique referal code built into it though that we will get referral comission on.

 ###Future Feature Ideas